Online piano / keyboard included in the Musiah app

 And when you are ready to consider buying a MIDI keyboard, there are some great guidlines on what to look for when choosing a MIDI keyboard HERE.

-But for now, as a temporary measure it's perfectly fine to start out using Musiah's online piano keyboard OR computer keyboard piano.
+But for now, as a temporary measure it's perfectly fine to start learning piano using either of the Musiah online piano / online keyboard options within the app.

 This works great on an iPad because you can literally tap on keys on the iPad screen with your fingers.
 If you're a computer user and you have a touch screen, the same applies – you can play notes by tapping on the screen with your fingers.